 4.2 Species Composition

 Thirty-three species composition sampling events were conducted between early February and late June across 2021 and 2022.
 Steelhead and bull trout were the primary species encountered during sampling.
-The majority of captured steelhead were natural-origin; three hatchery-origin steelhead were captured in early April 2021, and three hatchery-origin steelhead were captured in 2022 - two in mid-March and one in late May.
+The majority of captured steelhead were natural-origin; three hatchery-origin (adipose fin clipped) steelhead were captured in early April 2021, and three hatchery-origin steelhead were captured in 2022 - two in mid-March and one in late May.
 Steelhead kelts were encountered starting in early June 2021 and in May 2022 (Table 4.4).
 From the species composition netting, there are 92 fish to use in this model.
 The lengths of these fish can be seen in Figure 4.3.

 Table 4.4: Counts of species encountered during species composition sampling in the lower Dungeness River in 2021 and 2022, differentiating between marked or clipped steelhead (AD) and unmarked steelhead (UM) and including steelhead kelts.